jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Feel free to use, modify, and share it!

 🙌 Feedback & Contributions
-Open to suggestions, collaborations, and contributions.
+Open to suggestions, collaborations, and pull requests.

-Feel free to fork the repo, raise issues, or submit pull requests!
+Feel free to fork the repo, raise issues, or submit improvements.